SciTools/iris/docs/src/further_topics/ugrid/partner_packages.rst

 Iris' Mesh Partner Packages
 ****************************
-Python is an easy to use language and has formed a very strong collaborative scientific community, which is why Iris is written in Python.
-But it is not as computationally strong as other languages, and this is a problem for working with unstructured meshes where computations are higher in volume and complexity (:ref:`see the data model detail <ugrid implications>`).
-So there are operations - which Python can perform acceptably on structured grids - which need unworkably large time/resource to perform on an unstructured mesh.
-New approaches are needed...
+Python is an easy to use language and has formed a very strong collaborative scientific community, which is why Iris is written in Python. *Performant* Python relies on calls down to C, which is ideal for structured grid work since they can be directly represented as NumPy arrays.
+This is more difficult when working with unstructured meshes where extra steps are needed to determine data position (:ref:`see the data model detail <ugrid implications>`), and we need to find ways of again passing the operations down to more optimised languages.

-Python packages already exist that enable the use of powerful mesh analysis tools originally written in faster languages such as C. And the Iris team are working on wrapper solutions to 'bridge the gap' between these packages and Iris.
+The Iris team are therefore developing 'wrapper' packages, which make it quick and easy to analyse Iris mesh data via some popular Python packages that use powerful tools under the hood, working in C and other languages.

 These solutions have been placed in their own 'partner packages' for several
 reasons: